karlospn/mytechramblings-site-source-code/content/posts/getting-started-with-aws-distro-for-otel-and-dotnet-part-2.md

 - The ``OpenTelemetry.Instrumentation.*`` packages are instrumentation libraries.
 These packages are instrumenting common libraries/functionalities/classes so we don’t have to do all the heavy lifting by ourselves.
 In our demo we’re using the following ones:
   - The ``OpenTelemetry.Instrumentation.AspNetCore`` instruments ASP.NET Core and collects telemetry about incoming web requests.
 This instrumentation also collects incoming gRPC requests using Grpc.AspNetCore.
   - The ``OpenTelemetry.Instrumentation.Http`` instruments the ``System.Net.Http.HttpClient`` and ``System.Net.HttpWebRequest`` types and collects telemetry about outgoing HTTP requests.
-- The ``OpenTelemetry.Contrib.Extensions.AWSXRay`` package is used to convert the format of the OpenTelemetry traces into the X-Ray trace format.
+- The ``OpenTelemetry.Contrib.Extensions.AWSXRay`` package is used to convert the OpenTelemetry traces into a compatible X-Ray trace format.
-- The ``OpenTelemetry.Contrib.Instrumentation.AWS`` auto-instruments the AWS SDK clients and collects tracing data to downstream calls to AWS services.
+- The ``OpenTelemetry.Contrib.Instrumentation.AWS`` packages is used to auto-instrument the AWS SDK clients and collects tracing data to downstream calls to AWS services.
 - The ``AWSSDK.Extensions.NETCore.Setup`` package contains some extensions for the AWS SDK for .NET to integrate with .NET Core configuration and dependency injection frameworks.
 - The ``AWSSDK.*`` packages are the official AWS SDK for .NET and allows us to interact with the different AWS Services.